-Deshaun’s favorite thing used to be walking around the city with headphones in, simply enjoying his surroundings and watching the buzz of human activity play out to a soundtrack of his choosing.
+Deshaun no longer enjoys his favorite hobby.
+He used to love walking around the city with headphones in, simply enjoying his surroundings and watching the buzz of human activity play out to a soundtrack of his choosing.
 Almost three years ago, however, he was hit by a car.
 The driver didn’t notice the red light, but noticed his mistake enough to speed off, leaving Deshaun to the mercy of a stranger who called an ambulance.
 One knee surgery and several months of physical therapy later, he was able to take up his walking routine again.
 Except, he didn’t want to.
 In fact, he rarely leaves his apartment for days, and often calls out of work for no good reason.

 What Is Major Depressive Disorder?

 Major depressive disorder affects approximately 16.2 million Americans every year and 350 million people worldwide.
 It affects all ages, genders, races, nationalities and occupations.
 It can hit once out of the blue, appear intermittently, or last a lifetime.
 It can be incredibly debilitating for individuals suffering with the illness, as well as difficult for those around them.